Noel Mellish

-Background
+Background and family

 Edward Noel Mellish was born on 24 December 1880 at Oakleigh Park, Barnet, North London.
 He was the son of Edward and Mary Mellish.
 He went on to be educated at Saffron Walden Grammar School and from there became a member of the Artists Rifles.
 In 1900 he began serving with Baden-Powell's Police during the Second Boer War in South Africa.

 He returned to study Theology at King's College London and took holy orders in 1912.